 Students expected to cite material where appropriate.
 Your homework and/or projects must be COMPLETELY original.
-Plagiarism will result in a "0" on the assignment, losing all participation/citizenship points for the quarter, parent contact, and administrative discipline.
+Plagiarism will result in a "0" on the assignment, parent contact, and administrative discipline.
 A second offense will result in being dropped from the class with an F. Academic dishonesty can be described as, but not limited to:

-- Copying another's work with or without permission. - Giving your work to someone else to pass as her/her own. - Working in a group unless explicitly told to do so. - Using "crib notes" on tests, guizzes or other assessments. - Securing answers for tests from others who have already taken a test.
-This includes passing information along to a future test-takers. - Using notes or a book when they have not been permitted. - Passing off another's work as your own to any capacity
+- Copying another's work with or without permission. - Giving your work to someone else to pass as her/her own. - Working in a group unless explicitly told to do so. - Using "crib notes" on tests, quizzes or other assessments. - Securing answers for tests from others who have already taken a test.
+This includes passing information along to a future test-takers. - Using notes or a book when they have not been permitted. - Passing off another's work as your own to any capacity.